Siohfox/EbonDevJournal/DevJournel_Ebonkeep.md

 - A large castle area to explore and admire
 - High detail and cool effects

+The project aims to deliver a compelling and memorable third-person experience that combines the thrill of sneaking through enemy territory with the intensity of a massive boss showdown.
+At its core, The Battle of Ebonkeep is about the tension, planning, and reward of a successful infiltration culminating in a climactic, high-stakes duel against a powerful foe.

+My objective is to design and implement the boss enemy’s artificial intelligence within Unreal Engine 5, utilizing the engine's Behavior Tree and Blackboard systems to create a robust and dynamic AI.
+This system will allow the boss to perform a variety of autonomous actions, such as adapting to player behavior, executing complex attack patterns, transitioning between different combat phases, and reacting to environmental changes in real-time.
+The goal is to craft a challenging and engaging encounter that feels intelligent and responsive, enhancing the overall gameplay experience during the climactic boss battle.

+My secondary objective is to help achieve a working and functioning game, including player movement, effects and

 ### Research

 #### Identified resources

-As a group, we decided on doing a third person infiltration game focusing on a cool boss fight similar to researched games Elden Ring, Dark Souls and Borderlands.
+As a group, we decided on doing a third person infiltration game focusing on a cool boss fight similar to researched games (Elden Ring, 2022), Dark Souls III (Dark Souls III, 2016) and Borderlands 3 (Borderlands 3 Game, 2019).
 We decided this project would be focused for PC and Steam distribution and use, as it would portray the game the best.

 While I intended to try and make a fast paced game due to my experience with presenting games that had faster experiences generally did better in showcases, the team wanted to introduce a stealth mechanic to the gameplay which was also important to give some AI work to one of my other group team-mates, so I reluctantly agreed.
 While I still believe it might be better to have a fast rush and infiltrate game, it was okay to compromise and do a 50/50 on combat thrill and stealth game.